sylhare/sylhare.github.io/_posts/2019-04-01-Certificates-everywhere.md

 So then Carl gives is public key, saying I'm cool bro, look I know your dad, he signed my key.
 And then your browser check and see that he public is checked by Google (yeah your browser is chrome #plot_twist).
-Once you get this certification, you know that server is indeed legit and you can start the encrypted and trusted connexion.
+Once you get this certification, you know that server is indeed legit and you can start the encrypted and trusted connection.

 You are "secured"!